sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 --------------
+* Aug 2018: A paper accepted at the 25th International Conference on Neural Information Processing (ICONIP 2018)
+* Jun 2018: Attended and presented a paper at the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)
 * Feb 2018: A paper accepted at the 22nd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)
 * Dec 2017: Completed PhD from Monash University, Australia
 * Nov 2017: Invited to pitch research project in the 2017 US-AUS Robotics & Autonomy Workshop in Adelaide, Australia